How many of you will be glad to wrap up 2020? Can we have a show of hands?

 As the Worst Year Ever slowly grinds toward its finale, I know many of us look forward to 2021 as a better year.
 Of course, it’s an arbitrary figure—we all measure time in our own unique way, and maybe it will be the latter half of 2021 that’s much better—but come on, it can’t be worse than 2020, right?

-One of the few good things about 2020 for me was that the lockdown forced me to get motivated on my fifth (!) novel, Jihad Insurance.
+One of the few good things about 2020 for me was that the lockdown forced me to get motivated on my fifth (!) novel, Hot Scenes.
 After launching my most successful book to date in 2019, the time-travel novel Whizzers, I knew I needed to make more progress on my next project.
 I’ve written about it on the blog (here and here), but I anticipate more sneak peeks as we move through the new year.

 And since the main character is a Hollywood director, it only seems fitting that I illustrate my next direction with today’s blog picture.
-It may be time for us to “wrap” 2020, but I’ll be saying “Cut!” more than once as I write more of Jihad Insurance in 2021.
+It may be time for us to “wrap” 2020, but I’ll be saying “Cut!” more than once as I write more of Hot Scenes in 2021.
 Here’s hoping we can buy the ticket and take the ride, as they say, when we bid a relieved farewell to the Year of the Plague.